London dispersion force

 London dispersion forces (LDF, also known as dispersion forces, London forces, instantaneous dipole–induced dipole forces, fluctuating induced dipole bonds or loosely as van der Waals forces) are a type of intermolecular force acting between atoms and molecules that are normally electrically symmetric; that is, the electrons are symmetrically distributed with respect to the nucleus.
 They are part of the van der Waals forces.
 The LDF is named after the German physicist Fritz London.
-They are the weakest intermolecular force.
+They are the weakest of the intermolecular forces.